Maria Antónia Almeida Santos

-Maria Antónia Almeida Santos (born 1962) is a Portuguese politician.
+Maria Antónia Moreno Areias de Almeida Santos (born 1962) is a Portuguese politician.
 As a member of the Portuguese Socialist Party (PS), she was briefly a deputy in the Portuguese Assembly of the Republic during the 8th legislature.
 She returned to the Assembly in 2005 and has been re-elected in every national election since then, including the most recent in January 2022.
 She has served as chair of the Assembly's Health Committee.

 Early life and education

 Maria Antónia Moreno Areias de Almeida Santos was born on 14 February 1962 in Mozambique, where her parents were stationed.
 They had both studied law in Portugal and moved to what was then Portuguese Mozambique after marriage, where they had four daughters and a son.
 Her father was António de Almeida Santos, who became a leading figure in the Portuguese Socialist Party and was a former president of the Assembly of the Republic.
 The family returned to Portugal when she was 11 years old.
 Santos graduated in law.